gntech/hugo/docs/content/content/multilingual.md

 1. `/content/about.md`
 2. `/content/about.fr.md`

-in which case the config variable `DefaultContentLang` will be used to affect the default language `about.md`.
+in which case the config variable `DefaultContentLanguage` will be used to affect the default language `about.md`.
 This way, you can slowly start to translate your current content without having to rename everything.

-If left unspecified, the value for `DefaultContentLang` defaults to `en`.
+If left unspecified, the value for `DefaultContentLanguage` defaults to `en`.

 By having the same _base file name_, the content pieces are linked together as translated pieces.
-Only the content pieces in the language defined by **.Site.RenderLanguage** will be rendered in a run of `hugo`.
+Only the content pieces in the language defined by **.Site.CurrentLanguage** will be rendered in a run of `hugo`.
 The translated content will be available in the `.Page.Translations` so you can create links to the corresponding translated pieces.